 In Pennsylvania, drug possession can be a serious crime depending on the circumstances of your case.
 The charges you will face for possessing a drug like marijuana will be drastically different than possessing a drug like heroin.
 Regardless of the drug you possessed when you were arrested, a drug possession charge can negatively affect your life in many ways.
 If you or a family member was convicted of drug possession, you should consult with an experienced Philadelphia criminal appeals lawyer.
 Criminal lawyer Lloyd Long can help guide you through Pennsylvania’s criminal appeals process.
-The attorneys at the Law Offices of Lloyd Long explain whether you can appeal drug possession charges in Pennsylvania.
+The drug possession defense attorneys for Drexel students at the Law Offices of Lloyd Long explain whether you can appeal drug possession charges in Pennsylvania.

 When Can You Appeal a Drug Conviction in Pennsylvania?

 Being convicted of drug possession or any serious crime is a frightening experience.
 Your case and all the intricate processes involved can sometimes be difficult to understand.
 However, it is important to know that a conviction does not mean that your case is over; you still have options that you can pursue, post-conviction.

 Before you can file for a criminal appeal for your drug possession case, you must first be convicted of the crime.
 This means that if the charges levied against you were dismissed or you were acquitted, you do not need to file a criminal appeal.
 Whether it be a sentence for first-time drug possession in Pennsylvania or for a repeat offender, once you have been sentenced, you have two options: filing for a direct appeal or filing for a collateral appeal.

 Direct Appeals for Drug Convictions